Home – Why serve?

 In the military – unlike the private sector with a focus on profit and loss, decisions can have life and death consequences.
 If you are lax in training and developing leaders, then soldiers are not adequately prepared for combat.

-As an all-source intelligence analyst, if I missed something, then there was more risk to Soldiers in planning for their missions.
+I was branch-qualified and served in the Infantry and Military Intelligence units.
+As an all-source intelligence analyst and leader, if we missed something, then there was more risk to Soldiers in planning for their missions.
 On the civilian-civil service side, money wasted in one area meant that it was not used to meet a more critical need in another area.
 On fighting waste, I lost more battles than I won, but I did not stop fighting.
 This mindset did not change when I retired and started getting involved in county government.